Get insider access

 6.6 Mixed Usage

 The Sony X80K is okay overall.
-It's a good TV for watching sports or TV shows in wide seating areas because it has a wide viewing angle and the image looks consistent from the sides.
+It's a good TV for watching sports or TV shows in wide seating areas due to its wide viewing angle, so the image stays consistent when viewed from the sides.
 It also has decent reflection handling and SDR peak brightness, so it's fine for rooms with a few lights around.
 However, it isn't good for watching movies or for gaming in dark rooms because it has a low contrast ratio and lacks a local dimming feature.
-Its HDR performance is also sub-par as it has a low HDR peak brightness.
+Its HDR performance is also sub-par, as it has a low HDR peak brightness.

 Pros